 The School Heads, with line managers, are responsible for making employees aware of the existence of this policy.
-The School Heads are responsible for maintaining a record of concerns raised and outcomes (but in a form which does not endanger confidentiality) and will report to the Governing Body as necessary.
+The School Heads and Director of Finance and Operations are responsible for maintaining a record of concerns raised and outcomes (but in a form which does not endanger confidentiality) and will report to the Governing Body as necessary.